benthor/stdxput2dev/README.md

 ## IMPORTANT ##

-If you decide to try this using netcat as a transport, be sure to *set the MTU of the created interface to 1024*.
+If you decide to try this using netcat or CurveCP as a transport, be sure to *set the MTU of the created interfaces to 1024*.
 Like so:

     ifconfig DEVICE mtu 1024

+Be sure to do this on both sides of the tunnel.

 ## Example Usage: SSH-based VPN tunnel ##